gggliuye/gggliuye.github.io/Philosophy/general/bio.md

   * delayed frontal maturation - PFC the brain region last shaped by genes and most shaped by environment.
   * long lasting changes in gene expression.
 6. Genes: **gene/environment interactions** - genes are turned on and off by environment.
 7. Cultures: historical and ecological circumstances.
+Tilt the brain construction (to fit cultures), then pass its values to the next generation.
+  * east-west comparison. collectivist-individualist cultures comparison.

 > In order to prove there is free will, you have to show that some behavior just happened out of the thin air in the sense of considering all these biological precursors. ...
 Free will can exit only if neurons' actions are completely uninfluenced by all the uncontrollable factors that came before.